Skip to main content

 Best practices

 For certain languages, extra spaces can give your translators more control over the final output; in these cases, you can add (non-breaking space) directly into the translated content.
-The below example will show as "Extra space needed".
+The example below will show as "Extra space needed".

-Fallbacks and Alternative languages
+Fallbacks and alternative languages

 Let's imagine that you've translated only es-ES and es.